masseygeo/GrainPy/docs/tutorials/object.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-The **grainsize** Module
+The 'grainsize' Module
 ===========================

-The **grainsize** module contains the *GrainSizeDist* class, which is the fundamental object of GrainPy.
+The **grainsize** module contains the *GrainSizeDist* class, which is the fundamental GrainPy object.
 The *GrainSizeDist* object contains a variety of attributes and methods to aid the user with data compilation and visualization.

-The 'path' Attribute
+'path' Attribute
 ^^^^^^^^^^^^^^^^^^^^^
 The *path* attribute is the only required parameter for creating a *GrainSizeDist* object, and consists of either a list or tuple of path(s) for the file(s) containing the grain size distribution data.
 This parameter can be input manually, or interactively using the *selectdata* function from the `**util** module <https://grainpy.readthedocs.io/en/latest/tutorials/util.html>`_.